The Coasters Web

 "Clothes Line", the song that stood model for the Coasters´ "Shoppin´ For

 Clothes").
 Led his own band in California in later years (and is the only original Coaster

-who hasn´t tried his luck with new Coasters - although his orchestra backed the Jones-Guy
+who had´t tried his luck with new Coasters until the newest millennium - although his orchestra backed the Jones-Guy

-Coasters a couple of times during the late '80s-early '90s and recentaly has
+Coasters a couple of times during the late '80s-early '90s and recently has

 Move around easy /